For Graduate Students

 For Graduate Students - Citation Management

-RefWorks is a web-based citation manager program available to UA faculty, staff and students.
-It allows one to import citations from many of our databases, or input them manually, and then create bibliographies automatically in the desired style format.
+This web-based citation manager program is available to UA faculty, staff, and students.
+RefWorks allows you to import citations from many of our databases or input them manually and then create bibliographies automatically in the desired style format.
+See the RefWorks Guide.

-- Write-n-Cite is a related software program that can be downloaded and installed from the Refworks site.
-This program works within MS Word as you write your paper to allow you to access your citations stored in RefWorks and to automatically create footnotes and a bibliography.
+- Write-n-Cite is a related software program that can be downloaded and installed from the RefWorks site.
+This program works within Microsoft Word, allowing you to access your citations stored in RefWorks and automatically create footnotes and a bibliography.
+See RefWorks' Write-n-Cite Guide.

-EndNote Web is a bibliographic management program that will help you collect and import references from online databases; organize your references for your research topics and papers and create a formatted bibliography for your paper or cite references while you write.
+This bibliographic management program will help you collect and import references from online databases, organize your references for your research topics and papers, and create a formatted bibliography for your paper or cite references while you write.
 All UA staff, students, and faculty are eligible for a free EndNote Web account.
+See EndNote Web Tutorials.

-A free, easy-to-use Firefox extension to help you collect, manage, cite, and share your research sources.
-If you have set up an account in Zotero and synced your library on their server, you can also view, but not modify, your library from any computer through your online account.
+Zotero is a free, easy-to-use Firefox extension to help you collect, manage, cite, and share your research sources.
+If you've set up an account in Zotero and synced your library on their server, you can also view, but not modify, your library from any computer through your online account.
 Another option for using your Zotero library on multiple computers is to use portable Firefox with Zotero on a USB flash drive.
+See the Zotero Quick Start Guide.

 (University of Wisconsin Libraries)